Kimserey/vegeta-target-generator/README.md

 This is an example of a target generator example for [`vegeta` load test](https://github.com/tsenart/vegeta).
 It uses `FsCheck` to generate arbitrary data and construct a target for `vegeta`.

+The `run.cmd` script assumes running on Windows with `dotnet` available.

 ## How to use it

 1. Download `vegeta` from the repository release